dfki-ric-underactuated-lab/torque_limited_simple_pendulum/results/README.md

 Iterative Linear Quadratic Regulator and Soft Actor Critic** .

-The basic PD controller is used to demonstrate, that a non-dynamical swing up is not possible with torque limited to 1 Nm and therefore showcases how controllers for underactuated systems enhance the performance of a torque-limited system by exploiting the natural dynamics of the task.
+The basic Proportinal-Derivative (PD) controller is used to demonstrate, that a non-dynamical swing up is not possible with torque limited to 1 Nm and therefore showcases how controllers for underactuated systems enhance the performance of a torque-limited system by exploiting the natural dynamics of the task.

 The controller folders contain csv files where a trajectory is stored through position, velocity and torque data for each single time step.
 If the control method requires a precomputed trajectory the folder will contain a `dat_desired.csv` file along with a `data_measured.csv` file.
 Plots are used to compare desired and measured `position, velocity and torque data` in order to validate the performance of the individual controllers.